 With Craft installed and your database connection updated, you're ready to start the app.
 Nanobox's PHP engine provides a

-php-server helper script that starts all the processes necessary to run the app based off settings in your
+php-server helper script that starts all the processes necessary to run the app locally based off settings in your

 boxfile.yml (Apache or Nginx, mod_php or phpfpm, etc.).